IMCAG/eslint-plugin-imc/README.md

-# IM ESLint Plugin Library
+# IMC ESLint Plugin Library

 A library for ESLint for the IMC coding standards.